 Hat Yai is Beautiful but Silent

 We went to find some places like restaurants, hotels, booking agencies etc, but were not successful, because most of the properties were closed.
 However, we found McDonald in a busy market in near by area, and that was the only market open at that time.
-We took burgers there, and then came back to find some agency people who could book bus tickets for us from Hat Yai to Kuala Lumpur, because we wanted to go to Kuala Lumpur the next morning.
+We had burgers there, and then came back to find some agency people who could book bus tickets for us from Hat Yai to Kuala Lumpur, because we wanted to go to Kuala Lumpur the next morning.

 Problems We Were Told

-We found two travel agencies there, the one was a lady who told us that bus fare for one person is 450 Thai baht, and bus will depart in the morning at 8’o clock.
+We found two travel agencies there, the one was a lady who told us that bus ticket for one person is 450 Thai baht, and bus will depart in the morning at 8’o clock.
 However, she gave us a strange advice, which was to go by AIR.
 She said foreigners can’t go to Malaysia via border.
-We got confused, because we did not book any flight, and we want to go the next morning, so time was short.
+We got confused, because we did not book any flight, and we wanted to go the next morning, so time was short.

-We found another travel agency near by, and the guy repeated the same thing that foreigners such as Pakistani, Indian and Bangladeshi can not go from Thailand to Malaysia via this border which is called Padang Besar on the Malaysian Peninsula.
+We found another travel agency near by, and the guy repeated the same thing that foreigners such as Pakistani, Indian and Bangladeshi can not go from Thailand to Malaysia via this border which is called Padang Besar on the Malaysian side.
 We were holding Pakistani passports.
-We got more confused, but we decided to go back to our guest house and consult with the lady at the reception in our guest house who were also arranging bus tickets.
+We got more confused, but we decided to go back to our guest house and to consult with the lady at the reception in our guest house who were also arranging bus tickets.

 We told the lady about the situation and our passports, she phoned someone and discussed the matter with him, and then told us that she can confirm the bus tickets for us, and the rest will be our responsibility.
 Finally, we booked two tickets for 900 Thai baht from Hat Yai to Kuala Lumpur.
-We were told that the journey will be 8 hours long including the time spend at the immigration check points at the border.
+We were told that the journey will be 8 hours long including the time spent at the immigration check points at the border.

 Hat Yai to Kaula Lumpur by Bus

 Next morning at 8:30’o clock, we’re ready to be picked up by the bus.
 And started journey towards Kuala Lumpur.
-The famous border “Padang Besar” which is located in the Perlis state of Malaysia is just an hour away from Hat Yai, we reached there exactly after an hour.
+The famous border “Padang Besar” which is located in the Perlis state of Malaysia is just an hour away from Hat Yai, we reached there exactly after one hour.
 We were also afraid that we might not be able to cross the border as we were told by the agencies last night.
 But amazingly, everything was fine on the border.
 Our passports were stamped first by Thailand immigration, and then by Malaysian immigration.

 Padang Besar to Kuala Lumpur